caas-team/py-kube-downscaler/README.md

 kubectl delete policies -A -l origin=kube-downscaler
 ```

+### Scaling DaemonSet

+The feature to scale DaemonSets can be very useful for reducing the base occupancy of a node.
+If enabled, the DaemonSets downscaling algorithm works like this:

+1) Downtime Hours: Kube Downscaler will add to each targeted DaemonSet a Node Selector that cannot be satisfied `kube-downscaler-non-existent=true`
+2) Uptime Hours: Kube Downscaler will remove the `kube-downscaler-non-existent=true` Node Selector from each targeted DaemonSet

 ### Matching Labels Argument

 Labels, in Kubernetes, are key-value pairs that can be used to identify and group resources.